Quansight-Labs/quansight-labs-site/posts/2019/10/quansight-labs-work-update-for-september-2019.md

 Lauren has created a draft style guide for documentation at
 <https://github.com/sympy/sympy/wiki/SymPy-Documentation-Style-Guide>.
 Please
-take a moment to look at it and if you have any feedback on it, comment below or write to the SymPy mailing list.
+take a moment to look at it and if you have any feedback on it, [email me](mailto:asmeurer@quansight.com) or write to the SymPy mailing list.